Positive representations over real closed fields: Real spectrum compactification of -positive representations Real spectrum compactification of Theta-positive representations

-Recall that in \Cref{subsection: ExNonFramablePosRepr} we constructed families of representations $\rho$ from the fundamental group of a three-holed sphere $\Gamma_{0,3}$ to $\PSL_2(\Fb)$, in such a way that $\rho(ab)$ is an infinitesimal rotation.
-In particular, they give examples of $\Theta$-positive non frameable representations.
+In particular, they give examples of $\Theta$-positive non-frameable representations.
 With the above characterization of closed points, we can now show that we can choose $\rho$ in such a way that it represents a closed point in $\rsp\Hom(\Gamma_{0,3},\PSL_2(\overline{\Qb}^r))$.